Xenacoelomorpha: Phylogenetics

-The clade (groupings of organisms based on their most recent shared/common ancestors) Xenacoelomorpha groups the Acoelomorpha and the genus Xenoturbella, due to molecular studies.
-Initially this phylum was considered to be a member of the deuterostomes, (meaning during development, as an embryo, the anus develops first and then the mouth), but because of recent transcriptome analysis, it was concluded that phylum Xenacoelomorpha is the sister group (two closest relatives in a phylogenetic tree) to the Nephrozoa, which includes both the protostomes (where in development of the embryo, the mouth forms first, then the anus) and the deuterostomes, therefore phylum Xenacoelomorpha is the basalmost bilaterian clade.
-This would mean they are neither a deuterostome nor protostome.
+Prior to molecular studies, xenacoelomorphs were considered to be flatworms based on their superficial similarities.
+Like flatworms, they do not have a coelom and are dorsoventrally flattened.
+With the advent of phylogenetics, Xenoturbella and Acoelomorpha were found to be sister groups and only distantly related to flatworms.
+Initially, this phylum was considered to be a member of the deuterostomes, but because of recent transcriptome analyses, it was concluded that the phylum Xenacoelomorpha is the sister group to the Nephrozoa, which includes both the protostomes and the deuterostomes, making the phylum the basalmost bilaterian clade.
+This would mean they are neither deuterostomes nor protostomes.